BasedHardware/Whomane/README.md

 ### Choosing Your License

 - If you wish to contribute to or use basedpin in open-source projects, you are free to do so under the terms of the GPL, as detailed in the LICENSE file.
-- If you require a commercial license for your project or enterprise, please contact us at [commercial@basedpin.com](mailto:commercial@basedpin.com) to discuss your needs and obtain licensing information.
+- If you require a commercial license for your project or enterprise, please contact us at [zach@everythingbagel.ai](mailto:zach@everythingbagel.ai) to discuss your needs and obtain licensing information.

 ## Getting Started